 A huge component of empathy is the ability to be vulnerable.
 And this is quite a big ask in today’s desensitized and disconnected world.

 We can’t connect with others on a deep, emotional level unless we’re willing to be vulnerable.
 We must be the first to open the door and take the first step.

 A great example?
 Smiling at strangers as you pass them on the street.
 In bustling, crowded cities, many people won’t glance twice at a person they’re passing on the sidewalk.
-But you may be surprised to find that all it takes is a little smile, perhaps even a raised hand of acknowledgement, to prompt an empathic, genuine response.
+But you may be surprised to find that all it takes is a little smile, perhaps even a raised hand of acknowledgment, to prompt an empathic, genuine response.

 Many people will return your smile, as startled or surprised as it may be.
-The next time you pass a stranger, smile, nod, and give a sign of acknowledgement.
+The next time you pass a stranger, smile, nod, and give a sign of acknowledgment.
 You may just make their day.